Non-continuation summary: UK Performance Indicators

 The projected learning outcomes for full-time students starting their programme of study is supplied in Table T5.
 They give the outcomes that would be expected from starters at HE providers should these progression patterns continue in subsequent years.

 The sector averages for the UK and its constituent countries are obtained by taking a weighted average of all the relevant HE provider values.
-We see from Table F and Chart 9 that since 2012/13 the proportion of full-time first degree students expected to qualify with a degree from the HE provider at which they started in the UK is showing a slight decline.
+We see from Table F and Chart 9 that between 2012/13 and 2018/19 the proportion of full-time first degree students expected to qualify with a degree from the HE provider at which they started in the UK was showing a slight decline.
+In 2019/20 the proportion expected to qualify has increased again.

 Table F - Projected outcomes of UK domiciled full-time first degree starters by location of HE provider and academic year of entry